johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

     ŷ_{ij} = \vec{w_i} \cdot \vec{x_j}
 $$

-The problem is, the two factors of this two-dimensional vector do not necessarily align with the polarity-factor and the common-ground factor: instead they may be any arbitrarily linear combination of these factors.
+Now, the two factors of this two-dimensional vector do not necessarily align with the polarity-factor and the common-ground factor: instead they may be any arbitrarily linear combination of these factors.
 So the results of the matrix factorization algorithm, when plotted in two dimensions, will appear to be rotated arbitrarily.

 However, we can use a technique similar to principle component analysis to find a change of basis so that our axis align with the polarity and common-ground factor.

 The chart below shows the results of this algorithm using a synthetic dataset.
-The dataset simulates four user profiles: each profile is either left- or right-wing biased, but some users are less biased -- they make a good-faith effort to rate posts based on helpfulness.
+I created this dataset based on four user profiles: each profile is either left- or right-wing biased, but some users are "thugs" who only care about politics and not helpfulness, while other users make a good-faith effort to rate posts based on helpfulness.

 I then created upvote/downvote Matrix with votes drawn randomly with probabilities defined by these profiles.
 I then factorized the resulting matrix using two latent factors.
 The results of the initial Matrix factorization are shown in the first row of charts below.